 By: John Gregory

 On April 10, 2019, Governor Doug Ducey signed SB 1271 into law.
-The product of over two years of lobbying and interest group meetings, this bill makes significant changes to the existing the laws relating to residential construction in myriad ways.
+The product of over two years of lobbying and interest group meetings, this bill makes significant and myriad changes to existing laws relating to residential construction.

 REVERSING AMBERWOOD – PROPORTIONAL LIABILITY ONLY